polca/premise/docs/development/performance-history.rst

 The follow-up implements five bounded changes:

-1. Validation cleanup uses transformation-owned activity registries instead of rescanning the complete graph for temporary provenance fields.
+1. Validation cleanup uses transformation-owned activity registries instead of rescanning the complete graph for temporary fields recording where data came from.
 2. Brightway input assignment and exporter schema validation share one provider index and one exchange traversal, while retaining the compatibility path for third-party validator subclasses.